WarintornNawong/Portfolio/Airport_Route_Analysis/README.md

 - Ninoy aquino
 - kuala lumpur
 - Soekarno hatta
-### What are the top 5 most centrality of South East Asia with shprtest path to another airport?
+### What are the top 5 most centrality of South East Asia with shortest path to another airport?
 - Suvarnabhumi
 - Singapore Changi
 - kuala lumpur